 Our excellent facilities consist of one large teaching room equipped with interactive whiteboard, visualiser and a suit of Apple Mac Computers and keyboards, one smaller teaching room which can be used as a recording space, three practice rooms with keyboards, electronic drum kits and Apple mac computers and a recording studio in which students have the opportunity to learn to record and mix using industry standard software.

 We believe that musical education plays a central role in shaping our sense of our personal, social and cultural identity as well as helping students to learn to express themselves.
 In addition, learning music develops a wide variety of transferable skills and attributes including independence, confidence, perseverance and creativity.

 Key Stage 3

-In Key Stage 3 students follow a practical course which develops skills from 5 strands and provides a secure foundation for studying music at Key stage 4 and beyond.
+In Key Stage 3 students follow a practical course which develops skills from five strands and provides a secure foundation for studying music at Key Stage 4 and beyond.
 The five strands are: